protocolbuffers/protobuf/pkg/README.md

 Java, etc.).
 There are rules in this package to define those source archives.
 These depend upon `pkg_files` rules elsewhere in the repo to get the contents.

+The source distribution files should include the outputs from `autogen.sh`, but this isn't something we can reliably do from Bazel.
+To produce fully functioning source distributions, run `autogen.sh` before building the archives (this populates the necessary files directly into the source tree).

 ## C++ runtime binary distribution

 The `cc_dist_library` rule creates composite libraries from several other